Skew-elliptical copula based mixed models for non-Gaussian longitudinal data with application to an HIV-AIDS study: Data analysis

-Since with the IFM estimation method, the marginal parameter estimates are eventually same for all the multivariate copula based models, therefore in Table \ref{tab:tablemarest1}, we summarise the marginal parameter estimates and the corresponding standard errors for the mixed model (\ref{realmodel}) with Gamma and normal marginals when the copula is Gaussian.
-In Table \ref{tab:tabledfest1} we show the estimation of the fixed degrees of freedom parameter for the skew-$t$ and Student-$t$ copula based on maximum log-likelihood.
-Finally in Table \ref{tab:tablecopest1}, we present the dependence parameter estimates, the corresponding standard errors with the log-likelihood (of the full model), AIC and BIC, for the skew-$t$, skew-normal, Student-$t$ and Gaussian copula, respectively.
-We estimate the random effects from the posterior modes, for each subject under different multivariate models.
-This enables us to plot the models graphically when the unobserved random effects are estimated.
-Figure \ref{fig:marginalfit1} shows the histograms of the CD4 counts of $261$ HIV patients and the dotted lines are the fitted models with two marginals and four multivariate copulas respectively.
-Similarly, using the estimated random effects, we transform the data into normal scores using the cumulative distribution functions of the marginals ($F(.)$).
-In Figure \ref{fig:copulafit1} we provide the contour plots of the fitted skew and elliptical copulas to the data of the first two time points using two different marginal distributions.
-From this analysis, we can see that the estimates of $\beta_2$ are close to zero under both marginal models.
-That implies age has minor impact on the disease progression.
-On other hand based on the estimate of $\beta_1$, gender has a much significant effect on the HIV progression, which is previously indicated in the profile plots in \ref{fig:profiteplot1}.
-The effect of time as a covariate is significant as shown by the estimate of $\beta_5$.
-Based on the selection criteria, we see that skew-$t$ copula based Gamma mixed model provide with the best fit to the data, among the eight candidate models.
-Smaller value of the degrees of freedom parameter implies stronger tail dependence across time in the data.
-The estimates of the skewness parameter indicates reflection and permutation asymmetry when the marginals are assumed to be Gamma.
-But with the normal marginals these estimates are lower with negative values.
-This may be caused due to the fact that when marginals are modeled with some symmetric distributions, it undermines the asymmetry in both the marginals and the dependence structure.
-Therefore, with the copula based modeling, one should prioritize for proper choice of the marginals with computational tractability.
-Overall, the considered class of copula based mixed models performs reasonably well since we are able to estimate $13$ coefficients for $261$ observations quite accurately.
+Since the IFM estimation method yields identical marginal parameter estimates for all multivariate copula-based models, we summarize the marginal parameter estimates and their corresponding standard errors for the mixed model (\ref{realmodel}) with Gamma and normal marginals when the copula is Gaussian in Table \ref{tab:tablemarest1}.
+Additionally, Table \ref{tab:tabledfest1} showcases the estimation of the fixed degrees of freedom parameter for the skew-$t$ and Student-$t$ copulas based on maximum log-likelihood.
+Furthermore, Table \ref{tab:tablecopest1} presents the estimates of the dependence parameters along with their corresponding standard errors, log-likelihood (of the full model), AIC, and BIC for the skew-$t$, skew-normal, Student-$t$, and Gaussian copulas, respectively.
+We estimate the random effects from the posterior modes for each subject under different multivariate models.
+This allows us to visualize the models graphically when the unobserved random effects are estimated.
+Figure \ref{fig:marginalfit1} displays histograms of the CD4 counts of 261 HIV patients, with dotted lines representing fitted models using two marginals and four multivariate copulas, respectively.
+Similarly, using the estimated random effects, we transform the data into normal scores using the cumulative distribution functions of the marginals ($F(\cdot)$).
+In Figure \ref{fig:copulafit1}, we provide contour plots of the fitted skew and elliptical copulas to the data of the first two time points using two different marginal distributions.
+From our analysis, it's evident that the estimates of $\beta_2$ are close to zero under both marginal models, indicating that age has a minor impact on disease progression.
+Conversely, the estimate of $\beta_1$ suggests that gender has a significant effect on HIV progression, as previously indicated in the profile plots in Figure \ref{fig:profiteplot1}.
+Additionally, the effect of time as a covariate is significant, as demonstrated by the estimate of $\beta_5$.
+Based on the selection criteria, we find that the skew-$t$ copula-based Gamma mixed model provides the best fit to the data among the eight candidate models.
+A smaller value of the degrees of freedom parameter implies stronger tail dependence across time in the data.
+The estimates of the skewness parameter indicate reflection and permutation asymmetry when the marginals are assumed to be Gamma.
+However, with normal marginals, these estimates are lower and tend towards negative values.
+This discrepancy may be due to the fact that modeling marginals with symmetric distributions undermines the asymmetry present in both the marginals and the dependence structure.
+Therefore, it's crucial to carefully choose appropriate marginals for copula-based modeling, ensuring computational tractability.
+Overall, the considered class of copula-based mixed models performs reasonably well, as evidenced by our ability to accurately estimate $13$ coefficients for $261$ observations.